hera_opm provides a convenient and flexible framework for developing data

 For documentation on building task scripts, see the task scipts docs page.
 For documentation on config files, see the config file docs page.

-as its testing framework.
+hera_opm uses pytest as its testing framework.
 To run the test suite, do:

 pytest

 from the root repo directory.
-This may require running pip install .[test]
+This may require running pip install .[test] to

 install testing dependencies.